 A covered entity must at all times properly operate and maintain all facilities and systems of treatment and control (and related appurtenances) which are installed or used by the covered entity to achieve compliance with the conditions of this SPDES general permit.
 Proper operation and maintenance also includes adequate laboratory controls and appropriate quality assurance procedures.
-Proper operation and maintenance requires the operation of backup or auxiliary facilities or similar systems, rmust be duly authorized include, but are not limited to, Environmental Directors, Deputy Supervisors, Safety and I Managers, Assistant Directors, and Chief Health and Safety Officers.
+Proper operation and maintenance requires the operation of backup or auxiliary facilities or similar systems, installed by a covered entity only when necessary to achieve compliance with the conditions of the SPDES general permit.

+4Positions that must be duly authorized include, but are not limited to, Environmental Directors, Deputy Supervisors, Safety and Environmental Managers, Assistant Directors, and Chief Health and Safety Officers.